officialcjunior/officialcjunior.github.io/content/blog/2023-8-1-notes-from-a-startup.md

 author: 'Aswin'
 ---

-## Notes after working at a 14-people startup

 I worked at [Subconscious Compute](https://subcom.tech)—a toddler of a startup at Bengaluru for 5 months—and I know I can write this post in two ways: like a typical Glassdoor review of the company, or like one of my usual blog posts – a candor walk-through of something that was new to me with some gratitude towards the end.